 Perfect for learning Framer or testing ideas.
 You can build and test as many projects as you want for free.

-A custom solution for large organizations requiring compliance, security, and enterprise-level support.
+A custom solution for large organizations requiring compliance, dedicated support, and custom limits.

-For more details about business plans, visit the official Framer pricing page.
+For more details about Framer plans, visit the official Framer pricing page.

 Framer offers a generous program for students that removes the economic barrier to learning and building.